Pirkn/Leaad/Backend/API_DOCUMENTATION.md

 ### POST /generate-product-details

 Generate product details by analyzing a website URL using AI.
+This endpoint scrapes the website content and uses Gemini AI to extract key product information.

 **Headers:**
 - `Content-Type: application/json`